 - The announcement of the award on the CIBEL Global Network webpage;

 - An invitation for an extended and revised version publication in a book or a journal, if a post-publication agreement is available for this conference;

 - AUD $1,000 (to be shared if the winning paper is co-authored).

-The applicants for these prizes shall send their draft papers to the selection committee before 28 February 2019 indicating that they will participate in the selection.
-The awards will be conferred to the author(s) of a paper selected by the selection committee of the Conference.
-The decision criterion will consider the paper quality.
+The applicants for these prizes sent their draft papers to the selection committee before 28 February 2019 indicating that they will participate in the selection.
+The awards were conferred to the author(s) of a paper selected by the selection committee of the Conference.

 Program of the conference could be downloaded below: